Bashall History, Family Crest & Coats of Arms

 The surname Bashall was first found in the West Riding of Yorkshire in Bashall-Eaves, a township, in the parish of Mitton, union of Clitheroe, W. division of the wapentake of Staincliffe and Ewcross.
 "This place has been variously designated Beckshalgh, Batsalve, Bakesholf, and Bashalll; but the first orthography is the true one, viz., Beckshalgh, or 'the hill by the brooks,' which agrees precisely with its situation: in Domesday Book it is styled Baschelf. "

-Important Dates for the Bashall family
+Early History of the Bashall family

 This web page shows only a small excerpt of our Bashall research.
 Another 221 words (16 lines of text) covering the years 1219, 1251, 1273, 1273, 1500, 1674 and 1675 are included under the topic Early Bashall History in all our PDF Extended History products and printed products wherever possible.